jvisser/golden-axe-32x-edition/doc/entityanimation.md

 #### Signals and limits
 Animation properties
 - `.maxFrameIndex`: Indicates the frame index to stop updating the animation.
+    - The animation frame is not updated to this frame
 - `.markerFrameIndex`: When this frame index is reached animation marker bit A (#1) is set in `entity.flags1`.
 Cleared otherwise.

 These properties are only used in special cases through routine `UpdateAnimationBounded`.
 These values are checked before updating/advancing the animation.

+When not applicable they equal to the frame count (ie out of bounds).

 #### Enabling DMA support
 Entity animations can be fully preloaded.
 Or transfer their individual frames via DMA.